lemonbob/svgmorph/README.md

 ## [morph.polymathicdesign.com](http:/morph.polymathicdesign.com)

-Optimization of todoMVC project with attention to DOM/render-tree optimization, and MVC architecture to ensure proper decoupling of Model View and Controller components.

 **High Speed Morphing of SVG paths 100+ paths at 60fps and 4000 vector points**

 Module will morph one SVG path to another.
 It can morph upto 100 paths simultaneously at 60fps